rust-lang/book/second-edition/src/ch15-05-interior-mutability.md

 ### Enforcing Borrowing Rules at Runtime with `RefCell<T>`

 Unlike `Rc<T>`, the `RefCell<T>` type represents single ownership over the data it holds.
-So, what makes `RefCell<T>` different than a type like `Box<T>`?
+So, what makes `RefCell<T>` different from a type like `Box<T>`?
 Recall the borrowing rules you learned in Chapter 4:

-1. At any given time, you can have *either* but not both of:
+* At any given time, you can have *either* (but not both of) one mutable reference or any number of immutable references.
-  * One mutable reference.
-  * Any number of immutable references.
-2. References must always be valid.
+* References must always be valid.

 With references and `Box<T>`, the borrowing rules’ invariants are enforced at compile time.
 With `RefCell<T>`, these invariants are enforced *at runtime*.
 With references, if you break these rules, you’ll get a compiler error.
-With `RefCell<T>`, if you break these rules, your program will `panic!` and exit.
+With `RefCell<T>`, if you break these rules, your program will panic and exit.

 The advantages of checking the borrowing rules at compile time are that errors will be caught sooner in the development process, and there is no impact on